ampatspell/ember-cli-documents/NOTES.md

 # TODO

-* have similar `_normalizeOptions` for model and models like internal -proxy has
 * list `stores.modelsIdentity` in `DataAdapter`
 * provide currently matched documents to query (`find-by-ids` loader doesn't need to reload existing docs)
 * maybe add `isLoaded` function in proxy opts to determine whether load should happen